0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/identity/identity-wallet.md

 ## Generate Key using generateKey() method

-This method creates a new Baby Jubjub or EDCSA type of key.
+This method creates a new Baby Jubjub or ECDSA type of key.

 ```typescript
  generateKey(keyType: KmsKeyType): Promise<KmsKeyId>;